msaxton/research-topic-iliff/slides.md

 ### Moving forward:

-Begin collecting research materials by using key words from your topic as search terms in JumboSearch and other library databases.
+Begin collecting research materials by using key words from your topic as search terms in Primo and other library databases.